 Crude oil, also known as petroleum is a viscous

-By hydrocarbon I simply mean alkanes and alkenes.
+By hydrocarbon, I simply mean alkanes and alkenes.
 Crude oil simply contains alkanes and alkenes of various sizes, all mixed together.

 Properties of hydrocarbons as their size increases

 As the size of the hydrocarbon increases, the intermolecular forces between the molecules increase.
-This is because, as the size of the molecules increases, the intermolecular forces between them also increases (to learn more about intermolecular forces, please view this blog post).
+This is because, as the size of the molecules increases, the intermolecular forces between them also increase (to learn more about intermolecular forces, please view this blog post).
 This results in the following:

 - High melting and boiling point

 - The liquids becomes less volatile (evaporates less easily)

 - Bigger hydrocarbons do not burn so easily as the smaller ones.
 This limits the use of bigger ones as fuels.

 Separation of crude oil

 The different fractions of crude oil are separated by the process of fractional distillation.
 The crude oil is heated and inserted into a fractionating column.
 Fractions of the crude oil that have lower boiling points, turn to gas and move up the fractionating column.
 The fraction of the crude oil having a higher boiling point remains at the bottom which the ones with lower boiling points turn to gas and move up.

 This is how different fractions of the crude oil are collected at different heights of the fractionating column.